 Why is the Carburetor Using too Much Fuel?

 It indicates that the fuel bowel’s needle valve is jammed in the available spot.
 Typically, fuel enters the carburetor plate up to a certain point before the carburetor float lifts the needle and closes the valve to prevent further fuel entry.

-So by now, you know why your chainsaw has a spark and fuel won t start.
-As well as its solution.
+So by now, you know why your chainsaw has spark and fuel but won’t start.

 However, consider safety first and work on the premise.
 The chainsaw might start at any moment before starting an inquiry or fixing the problem.